 Field Experience in Education is a culmination of the knowledge, skills, and dispositions learned in the Associate in Arts in Teaching (AAT) program.
 Students will engage in observations of, and personal reflection on, effective teaching practices and successful student interactions.
 They will also engage in seminar discussions with their peers about their experiences and observations in the classroom.
 Students will have the opportunity to work with classroom teachers at the elementary, middle, and/or high school levels to give them a range of exposure to the K-12 educational experience.
-25 hours of Field Experience is required (and will be applied to the total of 45 hours of Field Experience required for the AAT degree).
+45 hours of field experience is required (students can apply 10 hours of field experience from ED 291 and 10 hours of field experience from ED 285 toward the total of 45 hours).
 This course is a hybrid with four (4) mandatory in-class sessions.
-Accommodations for class attendance will be made for offisland students.

-Prerequisite: ED 290, ED 285, ED 291, and ED 294, or consent of instructor.
+Accommodations for class attendance will be made for off-island students.
+Prerequisite: ED 285, ED 290, ED 291, and ED 294, or consent of instructor.